 Throughout your day you may have multiple meetings, events or functions that require your input and this in itself can stop productivity in its tracks.
 To work around this, while keeping deadlines and making sure projects are in check, there are a few ways to get things done without missing anything.
 One way is to formally block sections out in your calendar for work time.
 This gives you the time you require to get work done and ensures that you won’t be disturbed by your peers for a set amount of time.

 In addition to this, you can also keep the number of meetings you take to a minimum or keep designated time for meetings with colleagues in advance.
 This does two things.
 One, it allows you to make sure that meeting time is used for important items or discussions and two, it allows you to ensure that your time won’t be wasted during the day.

-Making Sure Things Get Done
+Making Sure Your Assignments Get Done

 Utilizing Software Applications

 Using project management, time tracking, or scheduling software can make all the difference when it comes to planning tasks in advance and ensuring they are delivered on time.
 Not only does this allow you to stay on track and see your progress from start to end, but it also lets you collaborate with other team members involved in the project when necessary.

 Creating task deadlines for smaller items within projects ensures that you know when things need to be completed, allowing you to track your progress.
 Today, work management software allows you to understand when specific tasks need to be finished, what resources are required and who is responsible for completing them.
 The ability to view, in real time, what is going on gives you the added benefit of understanding if you’re behind, on track or ahead of schedule.

 Action Time: How To Productively Stay On Task